Aims & Scope

 Policy Forum manuscripts generally will cover topic related to "Science and Society" that might be relevant and/or interest to a broader audience.
 Policy Forum will include papers on: history and politics of science, brief biographies and policy analysis.
 The main aim of the Policy Forum articles is simply to tell an exciting story on an interesting topic; the style should be conversational and newsy.
-Length may not exceed 5,000 words, a maximum of 50 references, no more than six figures, boxes or tables.
+Length may not exceed 5,000 words(excluding the abstract, references, figures, and tables), a maximum of 50 references, no more than six figures, boxes or tables.

-Letters are welcomed brief communications relating to the content of earlier issues of ADJ or general topics of interest.
-Letters relating to earlier issues of ADJ will be sent to the appropriate authors for review and to give them an opportunity to reply.
-Previously unpublished data, however, will not be considered.
+Letters are brief communications relating to the content of earlier issues of Alzheimer’s & Dementia or general topics of interest.
+Letters relating to earlier issues of Alzheimer’s & Dementia will be sent to the appropriate authors for review and to give them an opportunity to reply.
+Previously unpublished data or letters concerning articles published elsewhere, however, will not be considered.